Brosimum alicastrum: Other uses

-Carbon farming applications

 Brosimum alicastrum can be used for carbon farming as a nut crop or fodder.

 It is an oxalogene tree.
 It can therefore undertake a bacterial-fungal endosymbiosis which assists the oxalate-carbonate pathway (OCP) and especially the chemical reaction of biomineralization, and in this case biocalcification (to produce CaCO3 from CO2 and to store it in the soils).
 This tree would therefore act as a carbon sink, while providing resources for both humans and animals.

 This was first shown by a biogeochemist Eric Verrechia, researcher at University of Lausanne in 2006.

-Soil restoration

-Brosimum alicastrum can be used to restore damaged soils.
+The species can be used to restore damaged soils.
 It can prevent erosion and act as a wind barrier.
-The tree tolerates poor, damaged, dried or salty soils and it requires a few inputs after its plantation.
+The tree tolerates poor, damaged, dried or salty soils and it requires few inputs after its planting.
 Furthermore, its oxalogenic activity increases the pH and the amount of organic matter in the soil once well implemented in the agricultural system.
 This leads to an increased fertility thanks to a buffer effect.
 Some research projects are currently on-going to develop this crop in its current distribution area.

+In culture

+The name "breadnut" probably arose because the seeds can be ground to produce bread.

+The plant is known by a range of names in indigenous Mesoamerican and other languages, including: ojoche, ojite, ojushte, ujushte, ujuxte, capomo, mojo, ox, iximche, masica in Honduras, uje in the state of Michoacan Mexico, mojote in Jalisco, chokogou in Haitian Creole and chataigne in Trinidadian Creole.
+In the Caribbean coast of Colombia it is called guaímaro or guaymaro.